houtianze/bypy/README.md

 This is a Python client for Baidu Yun (a.k.a PCS - Personal Cloud Storage), an online storage website offering 2 TB (fast) free personal storage.
 This main purpose is to be able to utilize this stoarge service under Linux environment (console), e.g. Raspberry Pi.

 **Due to Baidu PC permission restrictions, this program can only access your `/apps/bypy` directoy at Baidu PCS**

+**It's said the Baidu PCS API won't return more than 1000 items inside a directory ( #306 )，if this is true，you won't be able to see / download some files if you have a directoyr with more than 1000 files on Baidu Cloud**

 **Features: Unicode / Chinese support; Retry on failures; Recursive down/up-load; Directory comparison; Hash caching.**